azuredevcollege/dockerday/day6/challenges/challenge1.md

 ```shell
 $ docker version
 ```
-Output will be something like:
+Output will be something like this (don't worry if the versions differentiate):
 ```shell
 Client: Docker Engine - Community
  Version:           19.03.8